 The HSE has worked closely with DEFRA, the DH, the State Veterinary Services (SVS), the National Farmers Union (NFU), the British Poultry Council (BPC) and the British Egg Industry Council (BEIC) to develop practical guidance for people working with birds.
 This guidance tells you what to look out for in your poultry, what to do and who to contact if your poultry becomes ill.

-Additionally, DEFRAs website is a very useful source of information on all aspects of avian flu including health & safety information and the avian flu contingency plan.
+Additionally, DEFRAs information on the GOV.UK website is a very useful source of information on all aspects of avian flu including how to spot avian influenza (bird flu), what to do if you suspect it, measures to prevent it, and the Prevention Zones declared on 6 December 2016.

 The Department of Health is offering flu vaccination this winter to those who work in close contact with poultry.
 This is being done as a precautionary public health measure and does not mean that workers are at any higher risk of getting flu this winter than usual.
 Nor does it mean that there is an increased risk of an outbreak of bird flu in the UK as this risk remains low.
 For further information please see the leaflet and Q&A sheet at the links below: